maria-S-456/parking-app/README.txt

-update: preparing to separate google map code into separate file.
+update: google map code is in separate js file.
+Works successfully, even with the following error: "Uncaught ReferenceError: google is not defined"